My guest this week is Ian Henderson, an advertising expert behind the infamous, “See it. Say it. Sorted” campaign.

 Finally, use digital platforms to ensure the message is delivered consistently across each one and reaches the right people.
 Clarity and being compelling, and using the right channels, are universal tools for successful advertising.

 One thing Ian would like listeners to take away

 Ian says that “simple ideas for complicated businesses” is not a bad summary of his experience.
 Businesses, particularly in the sectors AML Group work with, are necessarily complicated, because they’re intermediated and regulated.

 There is often a lot of resistance, confusion and anxiety on the part of consumers around their offerings.
 Being simple and clear, and delivering key messages in a timely and relevant way is obvious, but that’s what it takes.

 Ian thinks that using the new techniques in the environment of ‘doing the right thing’ and focussing on sustainability means that it’s possible for the financial industry to start a conversation to help consumers to make the right decisions.

 An Example of Simple Marketing

-Welcome to episode 200 of the Marketing and Finance Podcast.
+Welcome to episode 215 of the award-winning Marketing and Finance podcast.